FastTrack™ Strategic Planning System

 • Monitor Short-Term Progress: Review progress on 12-Month Action Steps due or in focus for the current/upcoming month.

 • Track Key KPIs: Discuss any significant changes or trends in your leading Key Performance Indicators.
+For monthly reporting, focus on KPIs with monthly or more frequent targets, such as fast-moving operational metrics, customer service levels, and digital marketing performance.
+These insights allow for swift adjustments.

 • Identify & Resolve Obstacles: Quickly surface any roadblocks or challenges teams are facing and brainstorm immediate solutions.